 He currently serves on the Board of Directors of the Los Angeles Master Chorale and the Glen Canyon Institute and the Board of Advisors of the UCLA School of Education and Information Studies, as well as Chair of the Board of Trustees at SCI-Arc.

 Previously, Strickler co-founded and served as Chairman of the Board of Extera Public Schools, a K-8 charter school group in East Los Angeles.
 He also served as Chairman of the Board of The First Congregational Church of Los Angeles.

-In 1996, Strickler—along with Kris and Doug Tompkins (founder of North Face and Esprit)—purchased a 190,000-acre ranch in the Chacabuco Valley located in the Aysen region of Chile.
-In 2019, the land—now 752,000 acres—was donated to the people of Chile, subsequently becoming Patagonia National Park.
+In 1996, he joined with Kris and Doug Tompkins (founder of North Face and Esprit) to purchase a large ranch (190,000 acres) in the Chacabuco Valley of Chile.
+In 2019, the lands—now 752,090 acres—were donated to the people of Chile to become the Patagonia National Park.

 He lives in Venice, California and graduated from Harvard University near the bottom of his class.